RULE.01

 RULE.02

 Respect time.
-A serious debate feels controlled because every intervention has an edge.
+A serious debate stays controlled because every intervention is disciplined.

 RULE.03